ikcod/ikcod/README.md

 # Hi, I'm Insha !

-👩‍💻 I'm a third year Btech IT undergrad and tech-enthusiast<br/>
+👩‍💻 I'm a final year Btech IT undergrad and tech-enthusiast<br/>
-💬 Ask me about Python, Web Development, AI, SQL, Linux<br/>
+💬 Ask me about AI, Data, Cloud <br/>
 🙋‍♀️ I'm looking to contribute in open source and build projects to expand my knowledge<br/>